zizette/full-stack-bootcamp/JavaScript Challenges/Challenge 7/README.md

 Don't forget to push your code to GitHub!<br>
 Wishing you all the best and happy coding!<br>
 In case you have any questions, feel free to google it.<br>
-Remember to continually commit your pChallenge 6 - Done with step to your completion of the various steps.
+Remember to continually commit your Challenge 7 - Done with step to your completion of the various steps.
 Good luck with the challenge!